jerryhgladinet/docs/user_droid/source/index.rst

 .. image:: _static/image_09_1.png

 .. important::
         Sharing with an email user creates a **Guest User**.
 Each licensed user can create 3 guest user accounts.
 If there are 3 licensed users, then a total of 9 guest users can be added for that tenant.
-If the number of guest users has reached the limit, and the tenant is setup to auto grow the number of licensed users, then one more license will be added to the tenant.
+If the number of guest users has reached the limit, and the tenant is set up to auto grow the number of licensed users, then one more license will be added to the tenant.

 If you choose the **"Share" (1)** option (see above), in the next screen, enter the email(s) of any users you want to add.
 Press the **">"** icon to add users to the share.